Head of Department - Performing Arts

 Preparing for GCSE

 Students studying Drama at GCSE will be following the course provided by PEARSON EDEXCEL called Level 1/Level 2 GCSE (9-1) in Drama (1DR0).

 The Drama Department has taken part in the Shakespeare Schools Festival for the past eight years.
 The Year 10 and 11 GCSE Drama students have performed A Mid-summer Night's Dream, Romeo and Juliet, Othello, Much Ado About Nothing, Macbeth, Hamlet, The Tempest and Macbeth for a second time this year, in professional theatres.

-The Drama, Music and Art Departments join together to produce a whole school musical production every year.
+The Drama, Music and Art Departments join together to produce a whole school musical production bi-annually.
 These productions are gaining popularity each year, demonstrated through our growing cast numbers.
 The productions are also proving to grow in popularity with audience members.
 Previously the school has put on productions of Guys and Dolls, Grease, The Wizard of Oz, Little Shop of Horrors, Fame, Les Miserables and School of Rock!

 Occasionally, throughout the year, workshops will run in the Drama department.
 In the past we have had professional actor, Chris Carswell in to run a Blood Brothers workshop with our Year 9 students while they study the play.
 We have taken students to do practical workshops with the theatre group Frantic Assembly and more recently have worked with the theatre group ‘Wet Picnic’ on a community drama performance.
 We are always looking out for new and exciting opportunities for our Drama students and details of any forthcoming workshops are shared with them as soon as possible.